zzcoder/hdf-java/Readme.txt

 The HDF Java Products include three distinct components:
 ===============================================================================
-    1) Java HDF Interface (JHI4 & JHI5): a Java Native Interface to the
-       standard HDF (4&5) libraries
+    Java HDF Interface (JHI4 & JHI5): a Java Native Interface to the standard HDF (4&5) libraries (This package)
-    2) Java HDF Object Package: a Java package that implements HDF data objects in an object-oriented form
-    3) HDFView: a visual tool for browsing and editing HDF files

 Features and changes